Sir Pizza: Food and advertising

 Various Sir Pizza franchises market the pizza with the phrase "Good to the Very Edge", which purports to reference the lack of a traditional crust in Sir Pizza pizzas.
 Specifically the pizza pies are "virtually flat with cheese, sauce, and toppings loaded all the way to the very edge."
 Sir Pizza is unique in that it does not use more typical sliced pepperoni, rather the topping is ground into crumbles that are spread over the entire pizza, similar to sausage.

 Locations

 Indiana

 There are multiple Pizza King company-owned locations in Muncie, where the chain is based.
 Several Pizza King franchises are scattered throughout Indiana.

 Kentucky

 In Kentucky, Sir Pizza has multiple franchises in Lexington, along with one restaurant in Winchester.

 Michigan

 In Michigan, Sir Pizza has franchises in East Lansing, South Lansing, and Battle Creek.

 North Carolina

-In North Carolina, Sir Pizza has franchises in High Point, Thomasville, Troy, Siler City, Asheboro and Randleman, Burlington, North Carolina.
+In North Carolina, Sir Pizza has franchises in High Point, Thomasville, Troy, Siler City, Asheboro, Randleman, and Burlington.